Filamentary Hierarchies and Superbubbles I: Characterizing filament properties across a simulated spiral galaxy: Discussion

 Do the properties of our longest simulated filaments also match observations?
 Although observations of long atomic gas filaments are still sparse, there are several well-studied cases that we include in Fig \ref{fig:hacar}; the Maggie ($7 \times 10^5 - 1\times10^6 ~\mathrm{M}_{\odot}$, 1.2 kpc) and Nessie ($3\times10^4 - 3 \times10^5 ~\mathrm{M}_{\odot}$, 80-430 pc) filaments.
 We see that by our best estimates taken from these observational data, both of these filaments lie in the subcritical portion of our diagram and track the red dotted line separating the average sub and supercritical regimes.

 We note that there is a discrepancy in mass between our simulated filaments and observations from \citet{HacarClark2023}, at masses $10^4 - 10^5$ M$_{\odot}$.
 We expect these discrepancies to result from differences in making similar measurements of filaments with observational tracers, in particular, the use of different tracers (dust emission, dust extinction, or line emission) and how the extents of filaments are measured.
 For instance, the Maggie filament measurements use a dense ridge and a more extended diffuse atomic filament defined by the atomic gas mass measured at different widths of the surface density profiles \citep[defined by cutoffs at $9 \sigma$ and $5\sigma$, respectively;][]{SyedSoler2022}.
-On the other hand, our simulations recover the complete mass of a filament and, therefore, preferentially have higher mass measurements relative to observations.
+On the other hand, our simulations recover the complete mass of a filament (pertaining to the mass calculated using the total gas density, regardless of temperature or phase) and, therefore, preferentially have higher mass measurements relative to observations.
 The slight asymptote of our data at masses of $10^6$ M$_{\odot}$ is a consequence of our resolution and filament culling processes, as discussed in \S \ref{sec:filpop}.

 The observations do indeed suggest that Maggie is subcritical from calculations of the thermal critical line mass; there is also no star formation along its length and indications of fragmentation are unclear \citep{SyedSoler2022}.
 Also, studies of the original Nessie filament found it to be highly subcritical, with a line mass ratio of approximately 0.2 \citep{JacksonFinn2010, GoodmanAlves2014}.
 However, multiple studies find that Nessie has regions with active star formation and, therefore, at least some portions of the filament must be fragmenting \citep{JacksonFinn2010, MatternKainulainen2018, Duarte-CabralColombo2021}.
 The authors discuss this as possibly being due to the high errors present on the measurement of the critical line mass, due to high uncertainties in the sound speed and velocity dispersion of the gas from resolution limitations.
 We note that this discrepancy could also arise from using an average critical mass rather than a local one.
 We investigate this latter possibility in \S5.2.